grahamcarman/docs/learn/airflow-params.md

 </TabItem>
 </Tabs>

-If you define DAG-level param defaults, the **Trigger DAG w/config** UI renders a form for each param.
+If you define DAG-level param defaults, the **Trigger DAG** UI renders a form for each param.
 From this UI, you can then override your defaults for individual DAG runs.
 A param with a red asterisk is a required param.

 ![Trigger DAG with simple defaults](/img/guides/airflow-params_simple_param_dag_trigger_ui.png)